Orange-OpenSource/ods-android/docs/components/ProgressIndicator.md

 ---
 layout: detail
 title: Progress indicator
-description: Progress indicator description
+description: Progress indicators express an unspecified wait time or display the length of a process.
 ---

-# Progress Indicators

-Progress indicators express an unspecified wait time or display the length of a process.

 **Contents**